algo7/TripAdvisor-Review-Scraper/README.md

 Scrape TripAdvisor Reviews

 ## Docker
-1. Create a folder called `reviews` in the root directory of the project.
+1. Create a folder called `reviews` and a folder called `source` in the root directory of the project.
+2. The `reviews` folder will contain the scraped reviews.
+3. Place the source file in the `source` folder.
+   1. The source file is a CSV file containing a list of hotels/restaurants to scrape.
+   2. Examples of the source file are provided in the `examples` folder.
+   3. The source file for hotels should be named `hotels.csv` and the source file for restaurants should be named `restos.csv`.
-2. Edit the `URL` variable in the `docker-compose-prod.yml` file to point to the page that you want to scrape.
+4. Edit the `SCRAPE_MODE` (RESTO for restaurants, HOTEL for hotel) variable in the `docker-compose-prod.yml` file to scrape either restaurant or hotel reviews.
-3. Run `docker-compose -f docker-compose-prod.yml up` to start the container.
+5. Run `docker-compose -f docker-compose-prod.yml up` to start the container.
-4. Once the scraping process is finished, check the `reviews` foldier for the `review.csv` file.
+6. Once the scraping process is finished, check the `reviews` folder for the results.
+7. Please remember to empty the `reviews` folder before running the scraper again.

 ## Known Issues
-1. The scraper works for English reviews only.
+1. The hotel scraper works for English reviews only.
-2. The scraper only works on the 1st page of the reviews for some hotels that don't have English reviews set as the default language (It doesn't matter where the hotel is located).
+2. The restaurant scraper will scrape all the reviews (you can't choose the language).